696e746c6f6c/-TikTok-API-Returns-Empty-Response-due-to-lack-of-harmless-headers-/README.md

 But why does it return empty response without these harmless parameters: `msToken, signature and X-bogus` parameters.

 The main reason for this is because of using `XHR()` API and communicating with REST API with the server.
+However fun fact is they use GraphQL queries and mutations in a REST way!
+Weird isn't it?
+And they don't support any API version as well.

 Let's consider this pseudo code I have written:
 ```javascript